 Now Where Was I?

-When a writer fully understands the kind of problems that their Main Character struggles with, determining how to wrap up their stories becomes a simple matter of figuring out whether or not the appropriate solution is put into place.
+When a writer fully understands the kind of problems that their Main Character struggles with, determining how to wrap up their stories becomes a simple matter of figuring out if the appropriate solution shows itself.
 For Ted and Harry the answer was yes.
 For Leonard, the answer was sadly no.

 In either case, the arc carries with it greater meaning.

-For Something About Mary and Harry Potter and the Sorcerer’s Stone the message was that great happiness can be found when you replace your problems of capability with an overwhelming sense of heart.
+For Something About Mary and Harry Potter and the Sorcerer’s Stone the message was that great happiness arrives when you replace your problems of capability with an overwhelming sense of heart.
 Whether by following it or feeling it from others, that sense of desire will resolve your personal issues.

 For Memento, there was no resolution.
 Sure, Leonard’s mental disability gave him the ability to seek revenge upon the killer of John G., but it left him feeling lost, still troubled by the demons he began the story with.

-Find your character’s true inner problem and the key to the end of their arc will be presented to you.
+Find your character’s true inner problem and the key to the end of their arc will present itself.

 Dramatica refers to this dynamic within the Main Character as the Main Character Problem and the Main Character Solution.
 In the three examples above the MC Problem was Ability and the MC Solution was Desire.
-In addition to the earlier examples of Test and Trust and Perception and Actuality, there are several more kinds of problems that a Main Character can be driven by.
+In addition to the earlier examples of Test and Trust and Perception and Actuality, there are several more kinds of problems that can drive a Main Character.

 When the Solution comes into play, the story features a Change Main Character.
 Their Resolve has Changed, signified by the Solution taking precedence over the Problem.
-In Steadfast Main Characters, like the example of Lenny above, the Solution is never encountered.
-Technically it can be throughout the course of the story in order to make the struggle seem less one-dimensional, but when it comes to that final decision, that final Resolve, the Solution is never put into place.
+In Steadfast Main Characters, like the example of Lenny above, the Solution is never revealed.
+Technically it can be throughout the course of the story in order to make the struggle seem less one-dimensional, but when it comes to that final decision, that final Resolve, the Solution is never engaged.

 And it doesn’t always have to end Badly, the way it did for Leonard.
 Characters can refuse to use their Solution and come out ahead.
 William Wallace did (he came out a-head, sorry, couldn’t resist!), but he stayed steadfast in his approach and managed to not only free Scotland but the angst he felt within him over his wife’s murder.